 One example is the bankruptcy of Mt.
 Gox in 2014, which was a cryptocurrency exchange based in Tokyo and was responsible for over 70% of Bitcoin transactions.
 This particular exchange was a prime target for hackers and as a result, the exchange suffered numerous security problems.
 What led to the bankruptcy was a suspension in withdrawals due to suspicious activity.
 In February 2014, the exchange stopped withdrawals from digital wallets due to technical bugs.
 This had a catastrophic result on the cryptocurrency market due to public panic which followed suit and this led to Bitcoin taking a plunge by 20%.

-Value of Bitcoin: There is a fixed supply of Bitcoin at 21 million therefore this will store more value compared to a fiat currency.
-Furthermore, investors that currently have holdings of large amounts in Bitcoin may struggle to liquidate their asset without moving the market.
+There is a fixed supply of Bitcoin at 21 million therefore this will store more value compared to a fiat currency.
+Furthermore, investors that currently have holdings of large amounts in Bitcoin may struggle to liquidate their assets without moving the market.

 Key Price Movements Explained

 Bitcoin started trading at the start of 2013 at around $13.50 per bitcoin.
 The price started to rally at this stage.
 In November 2013 the price shot to $1075.
 The rise in price was down to new miners and exchanges emerging from China and entering the market.
 However, within the space of a month, prices became volatile due to speculation around the lack of security that came with this particular cryptocurrency.
 By the end of December, its price had dropped by around 29% in just a matter of days.

 Price breakthrough in October 2017 reaching around $5,000 and in November price doubled to $10,000.
 In December 2017, the price reached around $20,000 for one bitcoin.
 However, within a few weeks, the price came crashing down and fell below $7,000 by the end of April 2018.